Skip to main content

 The proxy isolates and mediates external signaling and media, along with the firewall, it avoids direct exposure of the Asterisk by improving security.

-Option 2: On-Premise Deployment
+Option 2: On-Premise Deployment with Public Access

 The On-Premise installation involves hosting NethServer and NethVoice on the company's own physical servers or as a virtual machine (VM) within the local network infrastructure.